demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-profile-page.md

 });
 ```

 The code is straight-forward, we are initializing the GetStream.io's client and the user feed.
-And then we are retreving the last 25 tweets of the user.
+And then we are retrieving the last 25 tweets of the user.

 Awesome!.